nvtkaszpir/prusa-esp32-node-red-time-lapse/docs/Capturing.video.md

 - on default setup you will get docker-compose and spawned containers which can be used to fake real hardware
-- fake prusa fakes Prusa Mini+ API, see port 5000 for more, you can press on/off button to simulate printer operation, remember there is a delay before print so be patient (like 30s)
+- fake_prusa fakes Prusa Mini+ API, see port 5000 for more, you can press on/off button to simulate printer operation, remember there is a delay before print so be patient (like 30s)
-- fake camer fakes esp32 camera, and on port 8888 it just returns some black text on gray background
+- fake_camera fakes esp32 camera, and on port 8888 it just returns
+  some black text on gray background

 # Using real hardware